-The inaugural Winnipeg Folk Festival was held in 1974 as a one-time celebration to mark Winnipeg’s 100th anniversary.
+The inaugural Winnipeg Folk Festival was held in 1974 in Birds Hill Provincial Park on Treaty 1 territory and homeland of the Métis nation, as a one-time celebration to mark Winnipeg’s 100th anniversary.
 It was a free event and attracted an estimated audience of 22,000 over the three-day weekend.

 While our organization has grown considerably since then, the gathering in 1974 created a community and laid down important roots in Birds Hill Provincial Park that remain strong today.

-Our summer festival’s cumulative attendance is in the tens of thousands and includes visitors and performers from across North America and around the world.
-We have nearly 3000 dedicated volunteers who contribute well over 60,000 hours each year to create the magic that is the Winnipeg Folk Festival.
+Forty-four years later, the organization has grown considerably but kept true to its important musical and community roots.
+The summer festival’s cumulative attendance exceeds 60,000 annually and includes visitors and performers from across North America and around the world.
+There are nearly 2,800 dedicated volunteers who contribute well over 60,000 hours each year to create the magic that is the Winnipeg Folk Festival.

-We have evolved from a one-weekend event in July to a year-round arts organization with folk music at our heart.
-We present dozens of concerts and events throughout the year and support our community with education and outreach programs.
-We are also a not-for-profit charitable organization.
+The organization has evolved from a one-weekend event in July to a year-round charitable, nonprofit arts organization with folk music at its heart, presenting dozens of concerts and events throughout the year and community support through education and outreach programs.

 Our four-day weekend festival in July generates more than $29.4 million in economic activity and creates 281 jobs for the province of Manitoba.
 The impact on Gross Domestic Product (GDP) in Manitoba is estimated at $14.7 million.
 The GDP represents the estimated net economic activity generated from this signature Manitoba event.*

 * 2010 Economic Impact Assessment by Tourism Winnipeg